Wyeth: 1860-1899

 In 1860, pharmacists John (1834-1907) and Frank Wyeth opened a drugstore with a small research lab on Walnut Street in Philadelphia.
 In 1862, on the suggestion of doctors, they began to manufacture large quantities of commonly ordered medicines.
-They were successful, and in 1864 they began supplying medicines and beef extract to the Union army during the Civil War.
+They were successful.
+In 1864, they began supplying medicines and beef extract to the Union army during the Civil War.

 In 1872, Henry Bower, an employee of Wyeth, developed one of the first rotary compressed tablet machines in the United States.
 This enabled the mass production of medicines with unprecedented precision and speed.
 It was successful, and the Wyeth brothers won multiple awards at the Centennial Exhibition.
 In 1883, Wyeth opened its first international facility in Montreal, Canada, and began vaccine production.
-Six years later a fire destroyed the brothers' original Walnut Street store, and they sold the retail business and focused on mass production.
+Six years later, a fire destroyed the brothers' original Walnut Street store.
+They sold the retail business and focused on mass production.

 1900-1929

-John Wyeth died in 1907 and his only son, Stuart, became the company's president.
+John Wyeth died in 1907.
+His only son, Stuart, became the company's president.
 The Whitehall building in downtown Manhattan became the corporation's first headquarters.
 Global sales increased due to the sales of Wyeth's Kolynos brand of toothpaste.
 In 1929, Stuart Wyeth died and left controlling interest to Harvard University.

 1930-1949

 In 1930, the Wyeth company purchased Anacin, a product for tension headaches which quickly became the company's flagship product.
 One year later, Harvard sold Wyeth to American Home Products for US$2.9 million.

 In 1935, Alvin G. Brush, a Certified Public Accountant, became CEO of the organization and served for 30 years.
 Under Brush's leadership, 34 new companies were acquired in 15 years, including Chef Boyardee and the S.M.A.
 Corporation, a pharmaceutical firm specializing in infant formulas.
 Wyeth also made its first licensing deal, acquiring an antibiotic for arthritis vaccine research.

 In 1941, the US entered World War II, and Wyeth shipped typical wartime drugs such as sulfa bacteriostatics, blood plasma, typhus vaccine, quinine, and atabrine tablets.
 Wyeth was later rewarded for its contribution to the war effort.
 During this time, Wyeth launched its penicillin research facility with G. Raymond Rettew.
 In 1943, Wyeth purchased G. Washington Coffee Refining Company, an instant coffee company created by early 20th century Belgian inventor George Washington.

 In 1943, Wyeth merged with Ayerst, McKenna and Harrison, Ltd. of Canada.
 With this merger came Premarin, the world's first conjugated estrogen medicine, which was a flagship product for Wyeth until 2002, when preliminary results from the Women's Health Initiative linked it to a number of negative effects, including increased risk for breast cancer.
-Sales subsequently fell off worldwide.
+Sales subsequently decreased worldwide.

 Wyeth was one of 22 companies selected by the government in 1944 to manufacture penicillin for the military, and later for the general public.

 In 1945, Wyeth acquired the Fort Dodge Serum Company, entering the animal health field.